StAandrew/Greenlights/README.md

 * Login credentials
 <br>

-And a lot of ables are named using sha256, where the first character is replaced accordingly:
+And a lot of tables are named using sha256, where the first character is replaced accordingly:
 * Per-module tables begin with 'm'
 * Per student list tables begin with 'l'
 * Per-student per-module tables begin with 's'